HiRoFa/spidermonkey_runtime/docs/RUST.md

 ## passing variables from and to script

 Variables are passed using a EsValueFacade object, this object copies values from and to the Runtime so you need not worry about garbage collection.

 Creating a new EsValueFacade can be done by calling one of the EsValueFacade::new_* methods

 Getting a rust var from an EsValueFacade is done by suing the EsValueFacade.to_* methods

-For example
+For example:

 ```rust
 fn test_esvf(rt: &EsRuntimeWrapper){